xavierrao/blindMazeNavigation/README.md

    ```
 3. Enter your name (max 20 characters)
 4. Either create a new quest or join an existing one with a room code
+5. Share the game URL with friends (e.g., `http://localhost:3000/game/abc123xyz`)

 ### Web Deployment
 *(Coming Soon - Will be hosted on a public website for easy access)*

+## Navigation Flow

+The game uses a multi-page architecture for clean navigation:

+1. **`/`** - Name entry page (`name.html`)
+   - Enter your player name (stored in browser)
+   - Redirects to lobby when complete

+2. **`/lobby`** - Room creation and joining (`lobby.html`)
+   - Create a new quest with custom options
+   - Join an existing quest with a room code
+   - Copy and share room codes with friends

+3. **`/game/:roomId`** - Active game session (`game.html`)
+   - Unique URL for each game room
+   - Shareable link for easy invites
+   - Automatic reconnection on page refresh
+   - Back to lobby button to leave gracefully

+4. **`/faq`** - Game documentation (`faq.html`)
+   - Opens in new tab (doesn't interrupt gameplay)
+   - Comprehensive rules and mechanics

 ## How to Play

 ### Setup
-1. One player creates a room and shares the Quest Scroll ID with others
+1. One player creates a room and shares the game URL or Quest Scroll ID with others
-2. Two other players join using the room code
+2. Two other players join using the URL or room code
 3. Once all 3 players have joined, the game begins automatically

 ### Game Options